conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.17: Lockfiles, new graph commands, package ID modes for revisions, apple-clang 11.0 support and usability improvements"
+title: "Conan 1.17: The Conan user survey, lockfiles, new graph commands, package ID modes for revisions, apple-clang 11.0 support and usability improvements"
 ---

 Great news in this 1.17 release!
 The new lockfile feature has arrived together with a new ``conan graph`` commands and package ID modes for recipe and package revisions.
-Let's check them out!
+We are also running a user survey to gather some feedback.
+Let's check it out!

+## The Conan User Survey

+We are running a user survey to gather some feedback from the community.
+As you know, Conan Package Manager is fully OpenSource, we do not capture any kind of information on your usage.
+This survey will help us to size our resources accordingly across different areas
+(development, support, etc.), to estimate the importance of some feature requests, the impact of bugs or regressions, and to prioritize development in general.

+Please take **2 minutes** to [fill the survey](https://www.surveymonkey.com/r/ConanCommunity) and help the Conan project.
+The results of the survey will be exclusively for the internal use of the JFrog-Conan team to evolve Conan to better suit your needs.
+Thanks!

 ## Freeze your dependencies with lockfiles